-‘Every case is different’, says CJI on bail pleas of Arnab Goswami and Kerala journalist Kappan
+‘Every case is different,’ says CJI on bail pleas of Arnab Goswami and Kerala journalist Kappan

 The Uttar Pradesh government told the Supreme Court that ‘shocking findings’ have emerged in the investigation so far against the journalist.